 - In a medium sized saucepan with tight fitting lid, add the cracked freekeh, water and salt, bring to a boil, cover the pot and reduce the heat to low.
 Cook for 15 minutes, remove from the heat and drain off the remaining water.
 Transfer the cooked freekeh to a large bowl to cool.

 - In a medium skillet, melt the butter over medium heat.
 Add onion and garlic and cook, stirring occasionally, until slightly softened, about 2 minutes.
-Add the white wine and cook, stirring occasionally, until the alcohol burns off, about 1 minute.
-Remove from the heat and stir in the carrots, mushrooms, celery sage and oregano.
-Add the vegetable mixture to the bowl of freekeh and toss to combine.
-Allow to cool slightly.
+Remove from the heat allow to cool to room temperature, then add to the bowl of cooled freekeh.
+Add the carrots, mushrooms, celery, sage and oregano, toss to combine.
 Stir in the lightly beaten egg and season with salt and pepper.

 - With paper towels, pat the chicken dry.
 Season the inside with salt and pepper.
-Lightly stuff the cavity with the freekeh mixture, (add remaining mixture to a greased casserole dish and cook separately).
+Lightly stuff the cavity with the freekeh mixture, (add remaining mixture to a greased casserole dish and cook separately for about 25-30 minutes).
 Tie the legs together, and tuck wings underneath.
-Brush melted butter on the outside of the chicken and sprinkle with kosher salt.
-Place the stuffed chicken in a roasting pan and transfer to the middle of the oven.
+Brush melted butter on the outside of the chicken and sprinkle with salt, pepper and paprika.
+Place the stuffed chicken in a roasting pan, uncovered and transfer to the middle of the oven.